jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 If two or more players are playing as The First Evil, they will need to randomly determine who chooses which one takes the first turn.

+# Flukeman
+*Set: The X-Files Battles*

+If the Flukeman is on your side and he **Infects** a character, this means at the end of each of your turns, put a -1/-1 counter on that character.
+The character will remain **Infected** until it leaves play.
+(Flukeman leaving play will NOT end the Infection).
+A character can be **Infected** more than once, and will receive a -1/-1 counter for each instance of the infection.

+^(Source: Rule Insert)

 # [Fox Mulder (MC)](http://vs.tcgbrowser.com/images/cards/big/XFB-003.jpg)
 *Set: The X-Files Battles*